Tohono O'odham Nation

-With about 28,000 members, and the reservation land approximately the size of the state of Connecticut, the Tohono O’odham Nation is the second largest American Indian tribe in the state.
+With about 28,000 members, and a land base approximately the size of the state of Connecticut—spanning just south of Casa Grande in central Arizona to the border of Mexico—the Tohono O'odham Nation is the second-largest American Indian tribe in the state.

-For some adventure on tribal lands, head up the Quinlin Mountains to the Kitt Peak National Observatory.
+For some out-of-this-world adventure, head up the Quinlin Mountains to Kitt Peak National Observatory.
 The observatory is the world’s largest and offers tours daily.
-If you’d rather enjoy the excitement of a casino, the Desert Diamond Casino has three locations: Tucson, Sahuarita, and Why.
+If you'd rather enjoy the excitement of a casino, check out Desert Diamond Casino at any one of its four locations: Tucson, Sahuarita, Phoenix's West Valley and Why.

 Stay and play at the Desert Diamond Casino & Hotel, located minutes from the Tucson International Airport.
-Camping, RV, and many indoor lodging options are also available in nearby Tucson.
+Camping, RV, and many hotel and resort options are also available in nearby Tucson.

 Annual Rodeo & Fair